colincam/chef-web-docs/README.md

 When you're done editing, press the "Propose file change" button at the bottom of the page and confirm your pull request.
-The CI system will do some checks and add an comment to your PR with the results.
+The CI system will do some checks and add a comment to your PR with the results.

 The Chef docs team can normally merge pull requests within a day or two.
 We'll fix build errors before we merge, so you don't have to